aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/_index.md

 ﻿---
-title: Working with Graphic Elements – Aspose.Words for .NET
+title: Working with Graphic Elements in C#
 articleTitle: Working with Graphic Elements
 linktitle: Working with Graphic Elements
 description: "Introduction to Shape node, basic graphic element in Aspose.Words for .Net."